All 12 Darth Vader Movies & Appearances in Chronological Order

 ‘Rogue One: A Star Wars Story’ follows a band of Rebels that ended up working together in the most unlikely way to give hope to the entire galaxy after learning of the existence of an Imperial superweapon known as the Death Star.
 The group’s goal was to get the blueprints of the Death Star so that the Rebels could find a way to destroy it.

-Darth Vader appeared in the movie’s final scenes, which connects to the opening of ‘Star Wars Episode IV: A New Hope.’
+Darth Vader appeared in the movie’s final scenes, which connect to the opening of ‘Star Wars Episode IV: A New Hope.’
 In that scene, he boarded the Rebel ship with the blueprints of the Death Star to recover the stolen plans.
 Vader ended up massacring all of the Rebel soldiers on that ship, leading to the confrontation between him and Leia Organa in the opening of ‘A New Hope.’

 10. ‘Star Wars Episode IV: A New Hope’ (1977)

-In terms of real-world chronology, Darth Vader made his first appearance in ‘Star Wars Episode IV; A New Hope,’ which is the Star Wars movie that launched an entire worldwide franchise.
+In terms of real-world chronology, Darth Vader made his first appearance in ‘Star Wars Episode IV: A New Hope,’ which is the Star Wars movie that launched an entire worldwide franchise.
 Vader appeared as the primary antagonist of this movie as he was actively searching for Rebels while also overseeing the operation of the Death Star.

 The movie also allowed us to see the first-ever lightsaber duel between Vader and Obi-Wan Kenobi.
 Vader finally defeated his old master in that duel, only for Kenobi to become one with the Force and use his newfound piety to guide Luke Skywalker as the galaxy’s new hope.